space-technologies-at-california/simple-space-simulator/README.md

 ## Linting
 This project uses flake8 which is installed in the conda environment.
-To check for code issues run `flake8 path/to/code/to/check.py`.
-To automatically reformat code run `autopep8` which is also installed automatically into you conda environment.
+To check for code issues run `flake8 path/to/code/to/check.py --max-line-length 110`.
+To automatically reformat code run `autopep8 --in-place --recursive --max-line-length 110 .` which is also installed automatically into you conda environment.
 The build will not succeed unless code has no flake8 errors.